25. Accounting Policies Nature of Operations

 Gain or losses on disposals are determined by comparing proceeds with carrying amount.
 These are included in profit or loss within other income / other expenses respectively.

 ii.
-Intangible assets
+Intangible asset

 Intangible assets are stated at acquisition cost and other cost incurred in relation to development of asset net of tax / duty credit availed, if any, and net of accumulated amortization.
 Gain or losses arising from the retirement or disposal of an intangible assets are determined as the difference between the net disposal proceeds and carrying amount of the assets and recognized as income or expense in the profit or loss.
 Intangible assets are amortized on straight line method as follows.